 To obtain regulatory approval of an investigational drug under EU regulatory systems, we must submit a marketing authorization application, or MAA.
 The application used to file the NDA in the U.S. is similar to that required in the EU, with the exception of, among other things, country-specific document requirements.
 The EU also provides opportunities for market exclusivity.
 For example, in the EU, upon receiving marketing authorization, new chemical entities generally receive eight years of data exclusivity and an additional two years of market exclusivity.
 If granted, data exclusivity prevents regulatory authorities in the EU from referencing the innovator's data to assess a generic application.
-During the additional two-year period of market exclusivity, a generic market exclusivity.
+During the additional two-year period of market exclusivity, a generic marketing authorization can be submitted, and the innovator's data may be referenced, but no generic product can be marketed until the expiration of the market exclusivity.
 However, there is no guarantee that a product will be considered by the EU's regulatory authorities to be a new chemical entity, and products may not qualify for data exclusivity.
 Products receiving orphan designation in the EU can receive ten years of market exclusivity, during which time no similar medicinal product for the same indication may be placed on the market.
 An orphan product can also obtain an additional two years of market exclusivity in the EU for pediatric studies.
 No extension to any supplementary protection certificate can be granted on the basis of pediatric studies for orphan indications.